A Terminal Lifestyle

 Securitysection and follow the prompts to manually verify the session

-Overall, I like gomuks and am able to enjoy all of the features I was using in Element.
+Overall, I like gomuks and am able to enjoy all the features I was using in Element.
 The only hiccup I have occurred is manually downloading images to view them, which can be annoying.

 Moving email to the terminal has been the hardest of the tasks for me.
 Unlike web browsing, where I can simply decide to not look at a website that does not work in the terminal, I cannot simply ignore emails sent to me.